 WRONGFUL DEATH: ONE-CAR ACCIDENT: HUSBAND FROM LEBANON, OHIO KILLED.
 CONFIDENTIAL SETTLEMENT.

 Our client was a middle-aged man from northeast Ohio.
 He was killed in an auto accident.
-His future lost wages and other economic damages totaled almost $900,000.
-Liability was in doubt in this case.
+His future lost wages and other economic damages totaled almost $900,00.
+Liability was in doubt on this case.
 We argued that the party at fault crossed a double yellow line on the road.
 The case was settled before a jury trial was necessary.
+Insurance was insufficient.
 Our sincere condolences to his family.
+Litigation Co-counsel was Lynn Lazarro.

 MEDICAL MALPRACTICE: WRONGFUL DEATH: $850,000; FAILURE TO DIAGNOSE TOXIC KIDNEY STONE.